 - 3 What is an Apple Health Scale?

-- 7 4: Withings/Nokia Body Cardio – Best for Heart Rate Tracking
+- 7 4: Withings Body Cardio – Best for heart rate tracking

 In a hurry?

-For those that want our recommendations without getting all the details, here are our top smart scales that integrate with your iPhone’s and Apple’s Health app.
+For those that want our recommendations without getting all the details, here are our top smart scales that integrate with your iPhone’s Apple Health app.

 - Best overall: Withing’s Body+ smart scale